nus-cs2113-AY2223S2/tp/docs/team/zizi-czh.md

-# Chen ZI Han - Project Portfolio Page
+# Chen Zi Han - Project Portfolio Page

 ## Project: FITZ
 Fitz - the ultimate fitness app for individuals who are passionate about their health and fitness.